Fire Hazard Severity Zones

 Fire Hazard Severity Zone maps evaluate “hazard,” not “risk”.
 They are like flood zone maps, where lands are described in terms of the probability level of a particular area being inundated by floodwaters, and not specifically prescriptive of impacts.
 “Hazard” is based on the physical conditions that create a likelihood and expected fire behavior over a 30 to 50-year period without considering mitigation measures such as home hardening, recent wildfire, or fuel reduction efforts.
 “Risk” is the potential damage a fire can do to the area under existing conditions, accounting for any modifications such as fuel reduction projects, defensible space, and ignition resistant building construction.

-Fire Hazard Severity Zones viewer in State Responsibility Area Currently in Regulatory Review
+Fire Hazard Severity Zones viewer in the State Responsibility Area Effective April 1, 2024

 You can enter your address to locate your property on a map showing Fire Hazard Severity Zones.
 Due to the nature of this content, some users who require Assistive Technology may experience accessibility issues.
 If you experience any problems while trying to access this content, please call the hotline at (916)633-7655, or e-mail: FHSZinformation@fire.ca.gov